Triumph (band): Reunions with Rik Emmett (2007–present)

 In 2016, Rik Emmett released the album RES9, which included the song "Grand Parade", on which Gil Moore played drums and Mike Levine played bass.
 The song is a ballad reminiscent of "Suitcase Blues" and even includes the line "Me, I'm hanging out with Johnny Walker once again."

 In 2019, Triumph were named Legends Of Live at the 2019 Live Music Industry Awards at Canadian Music Week.

 On November 16, 2019, Triumph performed together for the first time in eleven years at an invite-only event at Metalworks Studios in Mississauga, Ontario, where they played three songs — "When the Lights Go Down", "Lay It on the Line" and "Magic Power" — in front of approximately 300 "superfans" in attendance.
 This Superfan Fantasy performance was taped for the Banger Films documentary Triumph: Rock 'n Roll Machine.
 That same month, Triumph were inducted into Canada's Walk of Fame.
 When asked if the band will perform again in the future, Emmett said, "I think we're gonna try and do it every 11 years or so.
 That's the length of time it had been since we did a reunion in Sweden."

 On September 10, 2021, Triumph: Rock & Roll Machine documentary debuted at the Toronto International Film Festival (TIFF).

+On June 5, 2025, it was announced that Triumph would reunite for its first public performance in seventeen years on the following day, which was held as a free concert ahead of the Edmonton Oilers' second Stanley Cup final game against the Florida Panthers, with The Glorious Sons headlining.
+Bassist Mike Levine was unable to perform due to a doctor's appointment, and Emmett and Moore were joined by Brent Fitz and Todd Kerns of Toque and Slash featuring Myles Kennedy and the Conspirators and former Triumph guitarist Phil X.